ABRG-Models/morphologica/README.coding.md

 std::deque<unsigned int> d3;
 std::vector<std::array<float, 3>> d4;
 morph::vVector<morph::Vector<float>> d5;
-std::vector<cv::Point> d6; // A vector of OpenCV Points
 ```

 If you want to write just a single value into your h5 file, then the